Darrelle Revis: 2009 season

 Revis started off the 2009 season matched up against some of football's best wide receivers.
-In Week 1, he helped limit Houston Texans Pro-bowler Andre Johnson to four receptions for 35 yards.
-Revis then faced Tom Brady and the New England Patriots, when he matched up against another Pro-bowl receiver, Randy Moss, and limited him to four receptions and 24 yards after catching 14 passes for 141 yards the week prior.
+In week 1, he helped limit Houston Texans Pro-bowler Andre Johnson to four receptions for 35 yards.
+Revis later faced Tom Brady and the New England Patriots, when he matched up against another Pro-bowl receiver, Randy Moss, and limited him to four receptions and 24 yards after catching 14 passes for 141 yards the week prior.
 Revis also had an interception against Brady, helping the Jets defense to be the first team since 2006 to stop the Patriots from scoring a touchdown.
-In Week 11 Revis held Moss to limited yards although he did give up a touchdown to Moss.
+In week 11 Revis held Moss to limited yards although he did give up a touchdown to Moss.

 Week 5 against the Miami Dolphins was the only other blemish on Revis’ season, as he was beaten by wide receiver Ted Ginn Jr. for a 53-yard touchdown reception on Monday Night Football, during the Jets 31–27 week 5 loss to the Dolphins.

 Former Jets head coach Rex Ryan stated on several occasions that he thinks Revis is the "best" cornerback in the NFL, and that he is also the best cornerback he's worked with, in all of his years of coaching defenses.
 NFL Total Access ranked him as the No. 3 cornerback in the league on a Best In The Biz list before the '09 season kicked off.
 Deion Sanders also said "Revis is going to be the best corner in the game for years."